I’m often asked which websites I use the most often throughout my workday.

 If you download a free program from OlderGeeks and you’re happy with the service, you’re more than welcome to donate a few bucks to help support the site.

 But if you’d rather not make a donation, that’s fine too.
 You’re still welcome to come back at any time and download any other programs you might need or want.

 Either way, your downloads will always be malware-free.
 What’s more, there won’t be any irritating add-on programs attached to their installers either!

 6 – Amazon – I know, you’re thinking “Amazon isn’t a tech website!“, and you’re right.
 But it is a website that I use virtually every day.

 Remember how I mentioned above that Crucial is my goto website for quickly gathering all the information I need concerning RAM compatibility?

 Well, after I find out what kind of RAM I need to buy, I usually head straight to Amazon and order it.
 In fact, I order almost all of my tech items from them.
 This post explains why I absolutely love shopping at Amazon.

-There you have it – my top five most-visited work-related websites!
+There you have it – my top six most-visited tech-related websites.

-Bonus tip #1: If this list had included six websites instead of five, the sixth one would have been Webopedia, the online encyclopedia for computer and Internet terms!
+Bonus tip #1: If this list had included seven websites instead of six, the seventh one would have been Webopedia, the online encyclopedia for computer and Internet terms.
+Check it out!